UVgur/Coupon-Management-System/README.md

 # Coupon System Project
-This project acts as a Micro Service (api), which add's the functionalty of 'Coupon System' into a larger applicatio(e-store)

     Full-stack Java Project, John Bryce - Java course (end) project.
+The Coupon System Project acts as a Micro Service, that shows an implementation which allows companies to CRUD coupons for their customers. then the Customers can purchase and use them, so they get a discount in that company's E-Store.
+The Admin of the system have some extra utilities, such as:

+    monitor and view information that is gathered by the transactions.

 Used technologies: